uken/fluent-plugin-elasticsearch/README.md

 ```

 Using `logstash_prefix_key app_name` will result in index name prefixed with
-`exampleApp`, this is useful when you want to create different index per app
+`example_app`, this is useful when you want to create different index per app
 name.

 **logstash_dateformat**